gutenbergtools/gutenbergsite/site/donate.md

 Project Gutenberg is working with <a href="https://givefreely.com/" target="_blank" rel="noopener noreferrer">Give Freely</a> to provide options for readers to generate donations of funds.

-The Give Freely model is to install a browser extension that automatically tracks when you visit a participating online merchant, and then channels donations from that merchant to your selected charity when you make a purchase.
-There is no cost to the individual donors.
-The browser extension also helps to find coupons in the merchant's online stores.
+The Give Freely model is to install a browser extension.
+The extension automatically detects when you visit a participating online merchant.
+Then, if you make a purchase, a donation is channeled from that merchant to your selected charity.
+There is no cost to you.
+The browser extension also helps to find coupons in the online merchant sites.

 Give Freely has a mission and philosophy that emphasizes <a href="https://givefreely.com/transparency" target="_blank" rel="noopener noreferrer">transparency</a> and accountability.